CultClassik/syscripts/README.md

 https://hodgkins.io/setup-windows-10-for-chef-and-powershell-dsc-development

-Pretty simple Powershell script, this will grow over time.
-Note that I use this on Windows 10 Pro, it probably will throw a big malf if you use it on anything else.
-You have been warned ;)
+Pretty simple Powershell script.
+Note that I use this on Windows 10 Pro.
+Tested on Windows 7 Pro x64 after installing WMF 5.0, no issues.

 If you have Git you can clone this repository, although since this installs Git it's better suited to be downloaded as a zip and run from a machine that doesn't have anything installed.